 The ANZPOP POCP is based on the coaching framework developed by Processwork Diplomates Joanna Dulińska and Michał Duda from the Institute of Process Psychology (IPP) in Poland.
-It has been taught in Poland since 2011 as a Certificate in Process Oriented Coaching: Melbourne (and now online via MPWC) is the only place in the world to study this course in English.
+It has been taught in Poland since 2011 as a Certificate in Process Oriented Coaching.
+Melbourne (MPWC) is the only place in the world to study this course in English.

 WHAT IS PROCESSWORK?